Code-Institute-Submissions/milestone-project-98/README.md

 - To be able to contact the cafe to get answers to any questions I may have.

-    - When the user clicks on the "contact us" link in the navbar, they are presented with a contact us form which they can complete to get in touch with the cafe.
+    - When the user clicks on the "contact us" link in the navigation bar, they are presented with a contact us form which they can complete to get in touch with the cafe.
-    - When the user clicks on the "location" link in the navbar, the cafe's telephone number is presented to them.
+    - When the user clicks on the "location" link in the navigation bar, the cafe's telephone number is presented to them.

 ### Further Testing